-Only one member of the Shelter Coalition (Tjeter Vizion in Elbasan) provides services for child victims of trafficking and accommodates them in separate premises within the shelter.
-Usually this is the first option to refer minor victims of THB.
-Because of the lack of resources, victims between 16 and 18 years of age are accommodated together with the adult trafficking victims but in a separate living space.
+Besides other shelters, members of the Shelter Coalition, the "Tjeter Vizion" in Elbasan city is the main institution that provides services for child victims of trafficking and accommodates them in separate premises within the shelter.
+Due to scarce resources, victims between 16 and 18 years of age are accommodated together with the adult victims of trafficking, but in a separate living space.
 They are provided with different services, including educational services appropriate for their age.

-There are Day-care Centres for children operating in towns of Tiranë, Korçë, Elbasan, Berat, Shkodër, Durrës, Vlorë, Lezhë and Fier.
-These centres offer psychological and social assistance, medical assistance, education, food, legal support for registration in the civil registry, support for the families.
+Daily-care Centres for children have been established in a number of towns, offering psychological, social and medical assistance, education opportunities, legal aid for registration in the national civil registry, and support for the families.

-Albanian legislation provides the possibility for minor victims of THB to be accommodated in foster families or alternative care settings.
+Albanian legislation also provides for minor victims of THB to be accommodated in foster families or alternative care settings.
 These services are facilitated by local non-governmental organisations.
-However, according to the information provided by NGOs in the framework of this assessment, there is no actual implementation of such services.
+According to the information provided by NGOs in the framework of this assessment however, there is no actual implementation of such services.